- Forex Basics

 - Since almost all the top forex brokers offer some form of commission-free trading and fee-free trading, the spread acts as the only marginal profit area for some.

-Common Spread Types You May See When Trading
+Common Spread Types

 When you are trading forex with any of the top brokers, you are likely to come across two particular types of spread most frequently.
 These are the fixed spread, and the variable spread.
 Here is a quick rundown of both, along with a few pros and cons that some traders feel about each.